 Recommended treatment - Treat by doing a soil drench with Eco-neem biological insecticide

 bite branches that are newer, softer

 growth and generally will only eat what they can reach from the safety of a nearby fence or roof.
 This usually occurs in winter when theres not a lot of their normal food available.
-Leaves are occasionally eaten in spring summer but they don't really like the taste of them and only tend to go for them if they haven't tried them before.
+Leaves are occasionally eaten in spring & autumn but they don't really like the taste of them and only tend to go for them if they haven't tried them before.